 Try different picture presets, gamma modes and color temperature options and see how they perform in the above-mentioned tests.
 If your monitor has an sRGB mode, it’s possible that it’s the most color-accurate preset.

-If white has a warm (red/yellow) or cold (blueish) tint on your display and none of the color temperature presets provide you with pure white, you can try eyeballing it by manually adjusting the red, green and blue color channels, which are revealed on some monitors after setting the color temperature to ‘custom.’
+If white has a warm (red/yellow) or cold (blueish) tint on your display and none of the color temperature presets provide you with pure white, you can try eyeballing it by manually adjusting the red, green and blue color channels, which are available on most monitors after setting the color temperature to ‘custom/user.’

 You should also try Windows’ calibration feature by typing ‘calibrate display color’ in the search bar.
 It will provide you with images where you’ll need to adjust a few sliders in order to improve image quality.